saahildhulla/nexus-troubleshooting/example3/SOLUTION.md

-The script that we provided goes and deletes the RabbitMQ data plane entity queue, causing things to break.
+The script that we provided modifies the `rabbitmq-ha-external` service, causing it to listen on a port that isn't actually where traffic is coming.

-Edit the `rabbitmq-ha-external` service to fix the port back to `5672` OR run `revert_example3.sh` to get RabbitMQ back into working state.
+Edit the `rabbitmq-ha-external` service to fix the port back to `5672` OR run `./revert_example3.sh` to get RabbitMQ back into working state.